hashicorp/design-system/website/docs/components/text/partials/code/how-to-use.md

 !!!
 Insight

-While by default the component renders as `<span>`, we invite consumers to:
+While by default the component renders a `<span>`, we invite consumers to:
 - consider which HTML semantic tag is the correct one for the context in which the text is used
 - always set a `@tag` value accordingly, to make the explicit the semantic choice